While some may appear to lead a life unperturbed by fear and doubt, many are driven by forces less benign.

 Meditation is not or need not be any sort of religious devotion.
 But it must become a way of life if it is to be any help to you.

-There comes a time to gradually withdraw from the world.
+There comes a stage where some hand over responsibility to the next generation and gradually withdraw from the world.